-Student Academic Support Services provides all Palmer College of Chiropractic students with academic support and opportunities for enhanced learning.
-As a busy student, you may need assistance outside the classroom to achieve your best level of performance.
-Effective study skills also lay the foundation for success in current and future classes.
-With that in mind, we’ve developed an array of academic services to help you meet your educational goals including coaching (coming soon), advising, and tutoring services.
+At Palmer College of Chiropractic, we’re committed to your success.
+We provide all students the necessary academic support and opportunities for enhanced learning.
+We understand that as a busy student, you may require assistance outside the classroom to achieve your best level of performance.
+With that in mind, we developed an array of academic services to help meet your educational goals.

 Academic and General Advising

-During a student’s tenure at the College, occasions may arise when assistance is required regarding your studies or other areas of concern.
-Palmer faculty and staff are sensitive to such needs and provide the following types of advising services for students and their families.
+During your tenure at the College, you may require assistance regarding your studies or other areas of concern.
+Palmer faculty and staff are sensitive to those needs and provide the following types of advising services for students and families:

-International students may obtain information about their non-immigrant status; optional practical training and other immigration concerns from the following:
+International students can obtain information about their non-immigrant status; optional practical training and other immigration concerns:

-Students seeking information or reasonable accommodations under the Americans with Disabilities Act should contact the Student Disability Services Coordinator on their campus.
-Documentation of your disability should be submitted to the appropriate Student Disability Services Coordinator.
-Students are encouraged to self-identify for accommodations as early in the program as possible.
+We provide reasonable accommodations under the Americans with Disabilities Act to students seeking information or assistance.
+If you require accommodations, please contact the Student Disability Services Coordinator on your campus.
+We encourage students to self-identify for accommodations as early in the program as possible, and documentation of your disability should be submitted to the appropriate Student Disability Services Coordinator.

 Faculty members are available to discuss their courses and other academic concerns with students on an individual basis.